tigron/skeleton-container-control/README.md

     ├── lib 	                # Libraries needed for this service └── module                  # Contains the module for the service

-In the module directory, 1 file should be added: index.php.
+In the module directory, at least 1 file should be added: index.php.
 This module will handle all the incoming requests.
 It is a class that should extend from 'Service_Module'

 This is an example of a very basic module: